SeamusWong29/file_organizer/README.md

 # File Sorter
-A Python script that organizes files in a folder by extension or creation date.
+A Python script that organizes files in a folder by:

+- File extension ('--mode ext')
+- Creation date ('--mode date')

 ## Features
 - Sort files by extension or date